-55. To avoid double-counting, please indicate if any of these figures have been included elsewhere in this return, for example, where underspend from bursaries in 2008-09 has been spent on additional outreach within the academic year and included in Table 6.
+57. To avoid double-counting, please indicate if any of the figures you give in Table 7b have been included elsewhere in this return, for example, where underspend from bursaries in 2008-09 has been spent on additional outreach within the academic year and included in Table 6.
+In addition, please do not include amounts that were reported to us in the 2007-08 monitoring return.